bostonrb/project-night/views/install/ubuntu.markdown

-#Setting up a Ruby on Rails Development Environment on Ubuntu
+#Ruby on Rails on Ubuntu

 ### Versions as of 5/20/2012 -
 #### Ubuntu 11.10